2024–25 Nemzeti Bajnokság I (women's handball)

 The 2024–25 Nemzeti Bajnokság I (known as the K&H női kézilabda liga for sponsorship reasons) was the 74th season of the Nemzeti Bajnokság I, the top women's handball league in Hungary.
-A total of fourteen teams contest this season's league, which began on 3 September 2024 and will conclude in 24 May 2025.
+A total of fourteen teams contest this season's league, which began on 3 September 2024 and concluded on 24 May 2025.

 Győri Audi ETO KC won their eighteenth title.